Medidata Blog

 In October 2022, Medidata (as a representative of the Association of Clinical Research Organizations, known as ACRO) was invited to a workshop to present on innovative clinical trial technologies and the work of the ACRO DCT working party

-The ACT EU DCT recommendations paper will cover multiple facets of DCTs, including the delivery and administration of medicinal products at home and general trial-related procedures in the trial participants’ homes.
+The ACT EU DCT recommendations paper will cover multiple facets of DCTs, including the delivery and administration of medicinal products at home and general trial-related procedures in the trial patients’ homes.
 The recommendations paper will highlight that the principles of ICH GCP E8, ICH GCP E6, GMP, GDP, Declaration of Helsinki, CIOMs, EU CTR, GDPR, etc. are the same regardless of how a clinical trial is performed.
 The paper will clearly recognize the change in approach towards bringing decentralized clinical trials to patients by implementing more virtual trial strategies.

 ACT EU Recommendations – Aspects of DtP Discussed

 Specifically regarding DtP procedures, the paper will highlight the importance of carrying out a clinical trial risk assessment and again will emphasize the roles of the investigator and sponsor.
-For this latter point and in terms of shipping, the investigator remains responsible for requesting each shipment to a trial participant's home—this being in accordance with medical judgments and randomization factors as per protocol.
+For this latter point and in terms of shipping, the investigator remains responsible for requesting each shipment to a trial patient's home—this being in accordance with medical judgments and randomization factors as per protocol.

 The shipment could be performed via various mechanisms, for example via an investigator pharmacy, other delegated pharmacy, or depot.
 The sponsor will have the overall responsibility for this process and must make sure that all contracts are in place with each third party involved in the process.
-The process should be documented within the informed consent and the trial participant be made aware of the fact that shipping destination details will be shared with other authorized third parties, i.e., the participant’s address will be shared with the relevant authorized couriers and that any personal data will be restricted once the final delivery is completed.
+The process should be documented within the informed consent and the trial patient be made aware of the fact that shipping destination details will be shared with other authorized third parties, i.e., the patient’s address will be shared with the relevant authorized couriers and that any personal data will be restricted once the final delivery is completed.
 Throughout the process, procedures should be put in place that outline shipment, receipt of IMP, and return of IMP.

 At the workshop, EMA strongly encouraged sponsors to bring their case specific trial plan and investigational medical product shipment plans for early engagement.
 In this way, sponsors know what might be accepted and regulatory authorities see the true demand for certain models, which lets them judge where flexibilities may be beneficial.
-Emphasis was placed on the importance of documented procedures, validated fit for purpose systems with contingency plans for malfunction, ensuring all parties involved are trained, and the need to be flexible for trial participants.
+Emphasis was placed on the importance of documented procedures, validated fit for purpose systems with contingency plans for malfunction, ensuring all parties involved are trained, and the need to be flexible for trial patients.

 None of these aspects are new for Medidata; we have a well-established RAVE RTSM platform that seamlessly manages DtP processes.
 It is good to see authorities adopting innovative change to support patients in providing a harmonized and aligned view on DtP.